 - A lot of Dell’s promotions involve discounts for additional items or gift cards.
 That makes it a good idea to buy a TV here while you’re also picking up a new computer or something similar.

-- Remember, this is still Dell: When shopping make sure you stay in the TV section, and don’t accidentally pick out a computer monitor instead!
+- Remember, this is still Dell: When shopping, make sure you stay in the TV section and don’t accidentally pick out a computer monitor instead!

 Best Buy doesn’t always have the best deals, but it’s usually close enough to be worth a look.
 If you are shopping for a TV elsewhere online, head to Best Buy for a quick look, too.
-This is especially true if you are part of the Best Buy loyalty rewards program, which can net you a lot of extra discount for such a big purchase.
+This is especially true if you are part of the Best Buy loyalty rewards program, which can net you a lot of extra discounts for such a big purchase.

 - Things to Keep in Mind: